 Second, workspace providers face growing demand from occupiers for responsive, agile, and flexible real estate solutions.

-Occupiers are looking to flex as a strategic workplace solution and the real estate value chain is evolving.
+Occupiers see flexible office as a strategic workplace solution and the real estate value chain is evolving.
 Space providers, including asset owners and asset managers, are under pressure to adjust to market demands and engineer flexibility into their proposition.
 While some have figured it out, others are only just stepping in.

 Lastly, a space proposition should be compelling enough to justify a trip to the office.

-How can space providers and asset owners build a compelling space proposition?
+How can space providers and asset owners build a compelling flexible office space proposition?

 Are you thinking contactless yet?
 Smart access control ensures touch-less entry and tighter control over who is granted access to the facilities.
 Removing the need to touch doors, key cards, or interact with reception makes the arrival process seamless.
-Cloud-based access control solutions allow staff to manage user credentials remotely, accommodate frequently changing schedules, and empower occupiers to consume space and amenities as and when they need it.
+Cloud-based access control solutions allow staff to manage user credentials remotely, accommodate frequently changing schedules, and empower occupiers to consume space and amenities across your flexible office portfolio as and when they need it.

 Predictable digital experience